 Textile manufacturing was once a major driver of U.S. industry.
 However, opportunities in the U.S. began to slow in the mid-1990s, when growing competition from foreign companies in Brazil, China, India, and other countries, forced large U.S. textile manufacturers to either close shop or move their operations abroad.
 Many of these manufacturers were located in the southeastern United States.
 The American textile industry then remained stagnant until the late 2000s.

-Beginning in 2009, however, textile resurged strongly on a steady upswing, making the U.S. the world’s third-largest textile exporter by 2015.
-In 2018, the prospects for the US textile industry continue to remain positive.
+Beginning in 2009, however, textile technologies resurged strongly on a steady upswing, making the U.S. the world’s third-largest textile exporter by 2015.
+In 2018, the prospects for the USA textile industry continue to remain positive.
 Policy changes and increased border tariffs contribute to the positive outlook, causing many U.S.-based textile manufacturers to expand their production capacity to meet growing demand.
 Many of these companies also come from the southeastern United States, which, with its ready infrastructure and technically-knowledgeable people, serves as an ideal base of operations.

 With the American textile industry poised to take off once again, a STEM (science, technology, engineering, mathematics) career with a focus on textile sciences and engineering is a particularly attractive option for those planning to pursue a career in manufacturing.